Stab-in-the-back myth: Aftermath

 The Dolchstoß was a central image in propaganda produced by the many right-wing and traditionally conservative political parties that sprang up in the early days of the Weimar Republic, including Adolf Hitler's Nazi Party.
 For Hitler himself, this explanatory model for World War I was of crucial personal importance.
 He had learned of Germany's defeat while being treated for temporary blindness following a gas attack on the front.
 In Mein Kampf, he described a vision at this time which drove him to enter politics.
-Throughout his career, he railed against the "November criminals" of 1918, who had stabbed the German Army in the back.
+In 1923, he railed against the "November criminals" of 1918, who had stabbed the German Army in the back.

 German historian Friedrich Meinecke attempted to trace the roots of the expression "stab-in-the-back" in a 11 June 1922 article in the Viennese newspaper Neue Freie Presse.
 In the 1924 national election, the Munich cultural journal Süddeutsche Monatshefte published a series of articles blaming the SPD and trade unions for Germany's defeat in World War I, which came out during the trial of Hitler and Ludendorff for high treason following the Beer Hall Putsch in 1923.
 The editor of an SPD newspaper sued the journal for defamation, giving rise to what is known as the Munich Dolchstoßprozess from 19 October to 20 November 1925.
 Many prominent figures testified in that trial, including members of the parliamentary committee investigating the reasons for the defeat, so some of its results were made public long before the publication of the committee report in 1928.

 "And which was more certain dishonor for our people: the occupation of German areas by the enemy, or the cowardice with which our bourgeoisie surrendered the German Reich to an organization of pimps, pickpockets, deserters, black marketeers and hack journalists?
 Let not the gentlemen prattle now about German honor, as long as they bow under the rule of dishonor....Whoever wants to act in the name of German honor today must first launch a merciless war against the infernal defilers of German honor.
 They are the not the enemies of yore, but they are the representatives of the November crime.
 That collection of Marxist, democratic-pacifistic, destructive traitors of our country who pushed our people into its present state of powerlessness."